freddan88/fredrik.leemann.data/linux/_tutorials/i3-debian-minimal-install/README.md

 **Tested on:**

 -   Debian Linux 11 (bullseye) 64Bit (nonFree Software)

 ---

-**1. Download the non edu-version of debian from this link**
+**Download the non edu-version of debian from this link**

 [unofficial-non-free-netinst-cd-including-firmware-debian-linux](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/current/amd64/iso-cd/)

-**2. Install Debian on your computer**
+**Install Debian on your computer**

 -   Go with a bare-bone installation with no desktop environment

 -   Keep the root-password blank.
 By doing this it will:

     -   Add your user to the sudoers-group automatically

     -   Disable the root-account for the new installation

     **_Screenshot from the software selection screen during installation_**

 > Select SSH server and standard system utilities or only standard system utilities

 ![](images/i3-debian-minimal-software-selection-screen.png)

-**3. Install software from cli**
+### Install software

 After the installation you shall login through the cli and run the below commands: